mrhunsaker/StudentDataGUI/README.md

 Student Data Input GUI using NiceGUI and SQLite designed be platform-independent.

-To use this package, first create a file called "roster.txt" in your ~/Documents on linux/MacOS or %userprofile%/Documents in Windows Add student names following the pattern of surrounding text with single quotes (' ') and separating entries with commas.
+To use this package, first create a file called "roster.txt" in your ~/Documents on linux/MacOS or %userprofile%\Documents in Windows Add student names following the pattern of surrounding text with single quotes (' ') and separating entries with commas.
 The program will use this file to create a roster.py file in the correct location and use these student names.
 ex:

 ```txt